Problems after mouth and oropharyngeal cancer surgery

 Changes to speech, chewing and swallowing

-Your surgeon will always try to avoid changes to your speech, chewing or swallowing as much as they can.
-Sometimes this isn't possible, and you will need to deal with changes after the surgery.
+Your surgeon will always try to minimise changes to your speech, chewing or swallowing as much as they can.
+Sometimes this isn't possible, and you will need to adapt to changes after the surgery.
 This can be very hard to deal with, but there are things that can help.

-You may see a speech and language therapist (SLT) before you start treatment if this is likely to affect your swallowing.
-An SLT can assess your swallowing during and after treatment.
-They can teach exercises to support you with swallowing difficulties.
-And they work with a dietitian if you are finding it difficult to eat.
+You may see a speech and language therapist (SLT) before you start treatment if this is likely to affect your speech and swallowing.
+An SLT can assess these functions during and after treatment.
+They can provide rehabilitation, which may include mouth and throat exercises, a range of adaptations and emotional support.
+They work closely with a dietitian if you are finding it difficult to eat.

 Blue or green pee and poo

-After a sentinel node biopsy, your pee and poo will be blue or green.
+After a sentinel node biopsy, your pee and poo might be blue or green because of the dye used during sentinel biopsy.
 This usually lasts for a couple of days.
+Not all hospitals use the dye.

 Rarely some people are allergic to the blue dye, so it is important to let your surgeon know if you have any allergies beforehand.